 Day Three sees the shift from the Old Course to the New Course, so this race continues that trend and is run left-handed.
 It lasts for three miles and has twelve accompanying hurdles that must be cleared.

-It is now a Grade 3 race having been promoted from Listed in 2018.
+It is now a Premier Handicap race having been promoted from Listed to Grade 3 in 2018 and then converted to a Premier Handicap in 2020 as part of BHA ratings changes.
 It is open to five-year-olds and over and is also handicapped.
 That, of course, means that there are no weight restrictions in place.
 Instead horses must qualify for the Pertemps Final Hurdle, as we’ll explain in more detail shortly.

 Records For Most Wins